danramteke/OpenSSL-iOSFailingTest-Sample/README.md

+# Sample Project

+A sample project to demonstrate a build failure when building for test.
+Runs fine for a normal build and run.
+Issue: https://github.com/krzyzanowskim/OpenSSL/issues/54

-# Steps to Reproduce build failure.
+## Steps to Reproduce build failure.

 1. Create new Single View iOS App
 2. `pod init`